dj-io/blu/README.md

   --help  Show this message and exit.

 Commands:
-  create-repo       Create and push a new repository to GitHub. push-existing     Push an existing local repository to a new GitHub repo.
+  gh-create  Create and push a new repository to GitHub. gh-add     Push an existing local repository to a new GitHub repo.
 ```

 ## Apollos First Script

-`apollo creat-repo`
+`apollo gh-create`

-The `create-repo` command is one of the features that kicked off Apollo CLI.
+The `gh-create` command is one of the features that kicked off Apollo CLI.
 It allows developers to create a GitHub repository and push it from a local directory with minimal effort.

-### Usage
+### Usage 🛠️

  **Prerequisites**:
 - Install [Github CLI](https://cli.github.com/) and authenticate using: